gliviu/json-easy-filter/README.md

 * `node.getType()` - returns the type of `node.value` as one of 'string', 'array', 'object', 'function', 'undefined', 'number', 'boolean', 'null'.
 * `node.filter(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 The result of callback call is added to an array which is later returned by filter method.
 When filter method is called for a node other than root, `localContext` holds info relative to that node.
 If it is called for root `localContext` is equivalent to `childNode`.
 See `JefLocalContext` class below.
 * `node.validate(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 If any of the calls to callback method returns false, validate method will also return false. `localContext` is treated the same as for filter method.
+* `node.remove(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
+Callback method is expected to return the nodes to be deleted.
+Either a JefNode or an array of JefNode objects may be returned.
+After traversal is completed the nodes are removed from Js tree.
+The root object is never deleted.
+`node.remove(callback)` returns: true in case of success; false if anything other than JefNode is returned by callback method.

 **JefLocalContext class**
 * `localContext.isRoot` - true if current node is the root of the object tree relative to current filter/validate operation.